Signature-Agent

 The Signature-Input line declares a signature label sig1 with a creation timestamp, an expiration window, a key identifier matching the registered crawler key, and the web-bot-auth tag.
 The Signature line carries the corresponding Ed25519 cryptographic value encoded in Base64.

 Tools like Screaming Frog and Sitebulb have built-in fields for these headers.
 In Screaming Frog, the values are entered under Configuration > HTTP Header.
 In Sitebulb, the fields appear under Crawler Settings > Authentication > Shopify Settings.
-The Signature-Agent== value is often pre-filled by the tool since the value is always "https://shopify.com" for Shopify stores.
+The Signature-Agent== value is often pre-filled by the tool, since for Shopify stores it is "https://shopify.com".

 Signatures created in the Shopify admin expire after a maximum of three months.
 Once expired, the edge rejects requests carrying stale signatures, and new values need to be generated and reconfigured in the crawling tool.